 The true nature of intelligence lies in aspects of human cognition that are hard to define.
 These are creativity and imagination.
-I would go as far as to say that the progress of humanity depends more on the mind of those who can create/imagine than on those who can solve problems.
+I would go as far as to say that the progress of humanity depends more on the minds of those who can create/imagine than on those who can solve problems.

 The ability to create and imagine sets a demarcation line between human and artificial intelligence.
 One reason for the impossibility of machines to engage in such activities is that their actions depend on instructions.
 Conversely, imagination is a process of free exploration which neither obeys rules nor has a clear objective.